Aanu1995/franka_test_ros/franka_kitting_controller/README.md

 **Logger readiness gate**: The controller subscribes to `/kitting_phase2/logger_ready` (a latched `std_msgs/Bool` topic published by the logger node).
 Until this signal is received, **all state commands are rejected** with a warning instructing the user to launch the Phase 2 logger first.
 This enforces the documented two-step launch sequence and prevents data collection without a running logger.

+**Auto-open**: When the logger is first detected, the controller automatically queues `move(max_width, 0.1)` to fully open the gripper, preparing it for a new trial.
+The `max_width` value is read from `franka::GripperState` (firmware-reported maximum opening).
+This bypasses the START state guard because it uses the internal gripper command queue directly, not the `state_cmd` topic.

 ### BASELINE

 Establish reference signal behavior before interaction.